nushell/nushell.github.io/book/dataframes.md

 # Dataframes

 ::: warning
-Starting with version 0.93, there is a more recent implementation of dataframes in `nu_plugin_polars`, which includes a newer version of `polars` and many bug fixes.
-From version 0.94 of Nushell, internal dataframes (with the `dfr` prefix) are going to be deprecated in favor of `nu_plugin_polars`.

-To use `nu_plugin_polars`, you'll need to install [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and then install the plugin with commands:
+To use dataframes you'll need to install [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and then install `nu_plugin_polars` with commands:

 ```nu no-run
 # Install the `polars` nushell plugin